 Amman has a vast and rich cultural history.
-There has been a settlement here for thousands of years, historical records and archeology suggest the existence of people as far back as 7250BC.
+There has been a settlement here for thousands of years, historical records and archaeology suggest the existence of people as far back as 7250BC.
 Throughout the years it has seen rule by the Ammonites, Assyrians, Nabateans, Romans and lastly the Ottomans.
 Architectural evidence of each empire’s varying influence can be found sharing space with the modern buildings built since Amman’s recent expansion.
-It is a sun-baked, pastel coloured mix of ancient and new.
+It is a sun-baked, pastel-coloured mix of ancient and new.

 The area known as The Citadel is one of the most important historical sights in Jordan.
 Perched high above the city atop Jebel Al Qala’a, these ancient ruins are what is left of Ammon-Rabbath, a settlement mentioned in the Bible.
 Bronze Age artefacts found in and around The Citadel prove that it has been a centre of trade and community for many thousands of years.

 My feelings here are the same as the awe I felt while exploring Petra.
 It is truly humbling to wander in the morning light around The Temple of Hercules and the intricately carved columns, pillars and urns that have been witness to the lives of an incomprehensible amount of generations.

 There is a quaint archaeological museum which is worth a look if you have time but beyond that, at the very peak of The Citadel area are the impressive buildings of Umayyad Palace, these intriguing relics from an Arab monarchy circa 720AD are fascinating.